MustYa81/Zero-day-Zealots/tests/test-plan.md

 ---

-## Group Leader
+# Group Leader
- 1. Project Management Setup
+##  Project Management Setup
-●Verify Jira account creation for all team members ●Confirm project setup with correct name (CleanCity QA Testing) and key (CLEANCITY) ●Ensure all team members are added to the project ●Define QA roles within the team
+1. Verify Jira account creation for all team members
+2. Confirm project setup with correct name (CleanCity QA Testing) and key (CLEANCITY)
+3. Ensure all team members are added to the project
+4. Define QA roles within the team
-●Document responsibilities for each role
+5. Document responsibilities for each role
-●Create a communication plan for team coordination ●Define overall testing objectives and scope
+6. Create a communication plan for team coordination
+7. Define overall testing objectives and scope
-●Identify test environments and tools needed ●Configure Jira and define project structure
+8. Identify test environments and tools needed
+9. Configure Jira and define project structure

 ---

-## Team Member 1
+# Team Member 1
-Jira Project Configuration
+## Jira Project Configuration
-● Create Epics from 1 to 7.
+1. Create Epics from 1 to 7.
-● Create stories and tasks under each epic.
+2. stories and tasks under each epic.
-● Create a bug template
+3. Create a bug template

 ---

-## Team Member 2
+# Team Member 2
 1. Initialize the repository in GitHub with the project structure.
 2. Create the folder (tests) in the root of the repository (tests/test-plan.md)

 ---

-## Test tasks and other responsibilities
+# Test tasks and other responsibilities

 ---
-## Group Leader
+# Group Leader
 # Epic: Community features testing
-# Tasks:
+## Tasks:
-●Test blog system and community feed functionalities.
+1. Test blog system and community feed functionalities.
-●User profile functionality testing
+2. User profile functionality testing
-●Social features interaction testing
+3. Social features interaction testing

 # Epic: Admin functions testing
 1. Admin panel functionality